Solidity

 - Alt-L1s (Avalanche C-Chain, Fantom)

-One codebase deploys across dozens of chains, though gas costs and available opcodes may vary slightly.
+One codebase can deploy across multiple chains, though gas costs and available opcodes may vary slightly.

 Alternatives to Solidity